Assistance programs Topeka and Shawnee County.

 Community Action, Inc., which is located in Topeka but serves the entire Shawnee county area, administers several energy bill programs, as well as the federal government funded weatherization program.
-Contact them at (785) 235-9564 to learn how to apply for the LIHEAP program.
+Contact them at (785) 235-9564 to learn how to apply for the LIHEAP program or other financial assistance.
 They can refer you to the correct agency.

-This service is provided at Community Action in cooperation with the AARP Tax Aide program during the income tax season.
+- Shawnee County free tax preparation - This service is provided at Community Action in cooperation with the AARP Tax Aide program during the income tax season.
 Also, guidance and support is provided throughout the year to respond to questions regarding tax credits and tax returns.
-Click here to learn more about tax assistance.
+Click here to learn more about free filing of income tax assistance.

 Doorstep, Inc., which is based in Topeka Kansas, runs programs that provide emergency aid.
 Their primary goal is to provide resources and services to the poor, unemployed and needy and people in Shawnee County that are experiencing a crisis in their lives who need a little help.
 Services offered include free food, gently used or new clothing, prescription medications, rent assistance, utilities and heating bills, dental (limited) and transportation (in city only) assistance.
 There programs can only be used certain number of times.
 Phone (785) 357-5341.